bennylope/bennylope.github.com/_posts/2015-08-13-django-filer-migrations.md

     description = models.TextField(blank=True)
 {% endhighlight %}

+### Removing the old field

 The follow up here would be to remove the old field altogether.
-This, however, is a post-deployment step.
-You should only do this once you're ready to squash or remove your migrations, since the way we've implemented the data migration here depends on the presence of specific fields on the model.
-Simplest way to do this?
+This, however, is a post-deployment step. **You should only do this once you're ready to squash or remove your migrations, since the way we've implemented the data migration here depends on the presence of specific fields on the model.** Simplest way to do this?
 Just remove the content from the data migration so that it does nothing and imports none of your models.